morganthomas/winning-arguments/winning-arguments.md

 Of course, the T-schema defines only one possible way of using the word "true," and people might use it in other ways.

 So far we have presented one definition, sense, or meaning for the word "true."
-This is the meaning axiomatically defined by the T-schema.
+This is the meaning axiomatically defined by the T-schema (according to Horwichian minimalism).
 However, there are certainly other possible meanings.

 For example, one might define "true" as "accurate to reality."
 This definition will be equivalent to the T-schema within the context of any conversation where by asserting a statement, one implicitly asserts that the statement is accurate to reality.
 (In my life, conversations I have at work in my professional capacity are examples of such conversations.)